- Home >

 Call: 020 7843 3500 Enquire Now Enquire Now

-The Okavango is the largest inland delta in the world, fed by the waters descending from Angola, reaching their peak, paradoxically, in the middle of the dry season (July/August).
+The Okavango is the largest inland delta in the world, fed by the waters descending from Angola, reaching their peak, paradoxically, in the middle of the dry season.
 The floodwaters transform the Delta from its dry, desert state (it lies in the heart of the Kalahari basin) to a beautiful oasis, supporting a remarkable variety of animal, bird and plant life and is home to Africa's most exclusive safari lodges.

+The Delta is made up of the Moremi Game Reserve, the private concessions further West and The Panhandle, which is the main part of the Okavango River before the channels fan out.
 The game viewing here is truly outstanding, with lion, leopard, elephant, buffalo and a huge variety of antelope and plains game species found year round.
 It is also a bird watchers paradise, with rare species such as the Pel's fishing owl often found close to specific camps.
 The plains game tend to give birth to their young during the rainy season, meaning large herds can be seen grazing, with the adults staying alert to the constant threat of predators who are never far away.
+However you choose to enjoy the Delta, by mokoro canoe, in game viewing vehicles or on foot, you will be assured of the most amazing safari experience you could wish for.
+Animals big and small are all around and the incredible guides really bring the magic of the whole area to life.
+An experience not to be missed.

-The vastness of the Delta means that there are many different styles of camps to choose from, with them being loosely grouped as follows.
+The vastness of the Delta means that there are many different styles of Okavango Delta lodges to choose from, with them being loosely grouped as follows.
 "Dry" camps tend to focus solely on game drives and walking, with "wet" camps further into the Delta offering activities such as mokoro canoe safaris, fishing, motorboat trips and guided walks.
 There are also "mixed" camps that offer a bit of both, but these do tend to be more seasonal and are dependent on water levels.

 The Delta is famed for its water levels and water-based activities, however, paradoxically, the water levels are inversely proportional to the rainfall in the Delta, as the floodwaters come from the far-off highlands of Angola.